The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 Turn right, the trail to Iprali which follows the Khaldechala river is mostly downhill and quite obvious.
 To Iprali, it should take another 2 hours of walking.

 About halfway lies the ruined Khalde village, razed by the Russian army in 1876.
 Only one family lives there, running a guesthouse which is a decent place for an afternoon beer.
 Or even for the spending of the night if you want to try the new, more scenic route to Ushguli - crossing the Southern Karetta pass.
-Just one advice - if you want to try this route, after the descent from Chkhunderi pass check its initial section at the place where it leaves the classic trail.
+Just one advice - if you want to try this route, after the descent from Chkhunderi pass check its initial section - walk about 100m to the northeast, deeper into the valley, then leave the road and head to the river.
 There is a marshy meadow and an old bridge which must be crossed - confirm that both are passable so you won't risk the major backtracking on day 4.

 Day 4: Iprali - Ushguli distance 12.3km, 930m and 603m